-The Basilica of San Magno, built in the early 16th Century, is the town’s main church.
+The Basilica of San Magno, built in the early 16th century, is the town’s main church.

-The doors to the Basilica are beautifully carved works of art.
+The doors to the basilica are beautifully carved works of art.

 Inside of a courtyard, I found an amazing mural!

 The details that decorate some of the buildings in the city are delightful, and make it worth the time to seek them out.
-And like most Italian towns, there is a pedestrian only area, lined with shops and cafes.
+And like most Italian towns, there is a pedestrian-only area, lined with shops and cafés.
 Legnano is where the design house of Dolce & Gabbana was founded, and they still maintain offices in the city.

 The old and the new are side by side in this city, and the combination works nicely.

-The river Olona flows through the center of the town.
+The Olona River flows through the center of the town.

-Next up: Brindisi
+Next up: Brindisi!